|

 “‘If users cannot fulfill the obligation, it can mean death for the hellhound and the user.’”

-Death for the hellhound and the user!
+Death for the hellhound and the user.

-My petting crept to light brushing.
+My petting crept into light brushing.

-“‘For that reason, it is recommended that only users bound by a Hellpact or of Daemon lineage manifest a hellhound.’”
+“‘For that reason, it is recommended that only users bound by a Hellpact or users of Daemon lineage manifest a hellhound.’”

 Hellpact!
 Daemon lineage!
 What?!
 Holy fawk!